A SaaS Technical SEO Checklist – And How Not to Waste Your Time

 When you think of technical SEO for SaaS, the first thought is often auditing your current site.
 A technical audit is a great place to start to diagnose any major problems that could be holding your website back from taking your SaaS company’s online presence to the next level.
 It’s part of any comprehensive SaaS SEO services that are worth their salt, and it’s a relatively easy way to kickstart your SEO efforts with a black-and-white checklist to make your way through.

-That’s not to say fixing technical SEO for SaaS doesn’t require a level of expertise–knowing how to navigate the backend of your site and exactly how the technical errors shown on your audit impact your SEO is a skill that can only be honed through years of working on turning websites around.
+That’s not to say fixing technical SEO for SaaS doesn’t require a level of expertise–knowing how to navigate the backend of your site and exactly how the technical SEO issues shown on your audit impact your SEO is a skill that can only be honed through years of working on turning websites around.
 Despite that, here’s a list of issues that you may see on your technical SEO audit in general order of importance.

 Get more unbeatable SEO tips from the SaaS SEO experts on our blog!